-This recipe for red lentils and rice came from a book called Easy Indian in Minutes that I've had for quite a number of years now.
+The original recipe came from a book called Easy Indian in Minutes that I've had for quite a number of years now.

 There's loads of lovely looking dishes in it - starters, mains, sides and desserts.
 I've made a couple over the years and this is the first time I've made this rice dish.

-David and I both love dishes with lentils in them, and rice is must have side dish for us with Indian food, so I decided to give this one a try.
+David and I both love dishes with lentils in them, and rice is a must have side dish for us with Indian food, so I decided to give this one a try.
 Lentils are a great source of low-fat protein and make an economical but tasty side dish.

 This one didn't disappoint - the lentils provide that extra 'comfort' feeling and the end result had a lovely subtle spice flavour to it.